How Many Hours Do ATVs Last? What is Considered High?

 How Long Do ATV Engines Last?

-An ATV engine should last the vehicle’s lifetime, which is typically 15 to 20 years or more.
+An ATV engine should last the vehicle’s lifetime, typically 15 to 20 years.
 This applies as long as the specified maintenance schedule is fulfilled, the engine is kept stock, and not abused (improper break-in procedure used, regularly overheating, high revs when cold, etc.).

 Related: How Long Do ATV Tires Last?
 When Should They Be Replaced?